Mersey Prizes

 Braithwaite Prize

-This prize is open to Mersey T&O trainees including overseas trainees.
+This prize is open to all Mersey T&O trainees including overseas trainees.

 The prize consists of a returnable Trophy, a certificate and £200 (currently).

-The decision is made by the TPD and the consultant who runs the annual MCQ and is ratified by the ARCP panel.
+The decision is made by the TPD and is ratified by the ARCP panel.

 Klenerman Gold Medal